Metaspectral/Hyperspectral-Starter/hyperion-to-envi-converter/README.md

 2. Run `python run.py` to convert your files

 You may also specify files from the command line.
+If your image is split into multiple band files, use the path of the folder contaning the band files.

 **NOTE: If the paths in `constants.py` are not empty, they will supersede what you specified on the command line.